lihuamei/MSearcher/README.md

 Description
 ----------------------------------------

-Tool implementing MSearcher emthod to search cell type-specific marker genes based on one or several query genes.
+Tool implementing MSearcher method to search cell type-specific marker genes based on one or several query genes.
 This method is described in the future publication.

 Usage
 -----